-It was more than a year ago that the UHD Alliance, an industry group comprising the likes of Dolby, LG, Netflix, Panasonic, Samsung and Warner Bros., joined hands in an effort to establish a set of standards to herald a new era of ‘premium TV’.
+The UHD Alliance is an industry group comprising the likes of Dolby, LG, Netflix, Panasonic, Samsung and Warner Bros., that was formed two years ago in an effort to establish a set of standards to herald a new era of ‘premium TV’.
+The group coined the term Ultra HD Premium.

 The aim was to establish an industry-wide consensus on 4K Ultra HD, covering everything from content to distribution networks to displays, and ensuring every aspect of the 4K chain was singing from the same hymn sheet.